A

 In an ad hominem manner.
 (MW)

-With reference to the conduct of an argument: In a way that aims criticism at the proponent of a position rather than (directly) at the position in dispute, as by impugning their character or motives or by arguing that the position is inconsistent with other things its proponent presupposes or asserts or does.
+With reference to the conduct of an argument, in a way that aims criticism at the proponent of a position rather than directly at the position in dispute, as by impugning their character or motives or by arguing that the position is inconsistent with other things its proponent presupposes or asserts or does.
 (OED)

 addlepated (adjective)